ezekg/flint/README.md

 Recursive shorthand with identical context
 ------------------------------------------

 Use this if your nested context is *identical* across all breakpoints.
 The `context` is the span of the elements parent. **Pro tip:** `$context` can also be used to break out of the usual column count for a specific breakpoint.
-For example, if one of your breakpoints column count is `16`, you could set use `$context: 24`, and it will calculate its width as if that breakpoint had a column count of `24`.
+For example, if one of your breakpoints column count is `16`, you could use `$context: 24`, and it will calculate its width as if that breakpoint had a column count of `24`.

 ```scss
 //  .parent {